-Most of our staff are parents with kids in private schools who are now experiencing success in receiving donations.
+Much of our staff are parents with kids in private schools who are now experiencing success in receiving donations.
 We have been in your shoes and we are here to help.
 Call us before you get frustrated, and let’s talk things through.

 If you have an Arizona tax liability – this is an Arizona State tax credit.

 If you don’t have an Arizona State tax liability, your donation might be a tax deduction off your federal taxes.
-Arizona Tuition Connection is a 501(c)3 non-profit organization.
+Arizona Tuition Connection is a 501(c)3 nonprofit organization.
 Please consult with your tax advisor regarding federal deductions.

 The state tax credit law allows donors to recommend a student or school for a tuition scholarship.
 The recommendation of the donor is our top criteria when awarding scholarships, but the law does require us to take other criteria into account.